alkeshka/MigrationPluginExtended/CustomChanges.md

         NumberRange-Entity with source id "926" could not be converted because of unsupported type: sSERVICE1.
     - Please add the TYPE_MAPPING as needed for your project

+## OrderConverter.php

+    - Added 1970-01-01 00:00:00 as default date when there is no valid dateTime [ Lines 238 - 241 ]
+    - Added the code to handle empty last and first name, zipcode, city and street [ Lines 518 - 534 ]
+    - Added the constructor parameter for Salutation Lookup